 Social Media Assistant

 Social media is a time suck for business owners, bloggers and brands.
-As a virtual social media assistant, you can help free up a client’s time by managing their social presence.
-This can include creating content, finding share-worthy articles, making pin-worthy graphics and responding to messages.
+(Believe me, I know!).
+As a virtual social media assistant, you help free up a client’s time by managing their social presence.
+This can include creating content, finding share-worthy articles, making pin-worthy graphics and responding to DMs and comments.

 You may be a good fit for this niche if you: